jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Collaborate/sharecode.md

 # Share code changes from Eclipse
-You can update your application that is in a Git repo hosted at JazzHub and then push those changes so that your teammates have them.
+You can update your application and then push those changes so that your teammates have them.
-The following instructions explain how to complete those tasks from Eclipse.
+The following instructions explain how to complete those tasks from Eclipse when you have your source code in a Git repo hosted at JazzHub.

 This procedure is more effective if you complete it with a partner, so the steps are divided between Partner A and Partner B.